Leticia, Amazonas: Transportation

 The Vásquez Cobo International Airport in Leticia is the largest airport in the south of Colombia.
 In addition to being the Colombian jungle region gateway, it also serves as the major airport in the triple-border region (Colombia, Brazil and Peru).
 For this reason, the airport handles the majority of passengers from the central Amazon region.

 The city is not connected to the bulk of Colombia by road.

+Consular representation

+Brazil has a Vice-consulate in Leticia.